 D-307: Processing Closed Case Files

-At the end of the Fiscal Year, closed customer case files from the previous fiscal year are boxed, sent, and stored with the TWC Records Center.
-VR staff is responsible for boxing and shipping the closed customer case files to the address in the instructions provided by Claimant Files.
-Also, each office is responsible for creating an Inventory and Transmittal Spreadsheetclaimant.files@twc.state.tx.usclaimant.files@twc.state.tx.us in Excel.
-All TWC files storage requests for the end of the fiscal year should be submitted via email to claimant.files@twc.state.tx.us.
+At the end of the fiscal year, closed customer case files from the previous fiscal year are boxed, sent, and stored at the TWC Records Management Center (RMC).

+Each office is responsible for completing an Inventory and Transmittal Spreadsheet; staff must request blank spreadsheets from claimant.files@twc.state.tx.us.
+Completed spreadsheets are emailed to claimant.files@twc.state.tx.us.
+VR staff box and ship the closed customer case files to the RMC.

 D-307-1: Pulling Closed Case Files for Storage

-For each case file on the inventory sheet that is pulled for storage, VR staff :
+For each case file on the inventory sheet that is pulled for storage, VR staff should:

+Remove the sealed Computerized Criminal History (CCH) report from the paper case file.
+Write the customer’s last name, first initial, and case ID on the confidential envelope.
+Place envelope in a separate box bound for RMC for storage.

+Print any necessary records on CD and file the copies in the paper case file.
+Remove the CD from the case file and place in the locked confidential shredding container.

-Secure all documents to the file jacket and remove staples, clips and post-its from the outside file.
+Secure any loose papers to the file prongs and remove staples, clips and post-it notes from the entire file.
+Small sheets of paper must be copied to a standard 8 1/2x11 sized letter paper.

 Documents in six-sided files must be taken out and put into a regular two-sided file.

+Envelopes, with the exclusion of the sealed CCH envelopes, must be opened and the documents removed from the envelope.
+If the documents are folded, they must lay flat in the file.

-Record on the tab label the consumer's last name, first name, and case ID.
+Record on the tab label the customer's last name, first name, and case ID.

 Stamp "Confidential" on the front and back of each file.

-With black felt-tip marker, write the fiscal year in which the case was closed on the outside of the file jacket.
+Using a black felt-tip marker, write the fiscal year in which the case was closed on the outside of the file jacket.

 Change the file location status in ReHabWorks to "Records Center."